user-story-based-exercises/sew-core-photo-app/README.md

 *As a photographer, I want to have an app for creating and listing photos, so that I can manage them in one place.*

 ### Acceptance Criteria
-- An app for taking and listing pictures is available.
+- A VueJS app for taking and listing pictures is available.
 - A state for displaying a gallery of pictures is available.
 - A state for taking a new picture is available.